June 1, 1955

 September 1, 2014

 As another step to offer a full continuum of services to clients, the Rescue Mission opened a preschool for the children of mothers staying in our emergency shelter, as well as, mothers in our year-long rehabilitation program.
-The school is licensed by the State of California.
+The school ceased operations in February, 2023.

 January 1, 2017